NINE GREAT TREKS IN GEORGIA FOR THE EVERY TYPE OF HIKER

 Recommended for: Trekkers familiar with more touristy areas of Georgia, looking for something new and impressive.
 Distance: 37 km Duration: 3 days

-Alternative, the longer route connecting Tusheti and Khevsureti.
-Also, one of the very few trails which directly traverses the main ridge of Greater Caucasus.
+An alternative, longer route connecting Tusheti and Khevsureti.
+Also, one of the very few trails which directly traverses the central ridge of Greater Caucasus.

 The first section of the trek follows the valley of Tushetis Alazani, but once you climb to the Borbalo pass, you will be able to spend almost two days at the top of the ridge.